ciaoidea/holographix/README.md

 ---

-## The `holo://` protocol in the HolographiX agent network
+## The `holo://` naming scheme in the HolographiX agent network

-In HolographiX, a network of agents and Large Media Models talks by reading and writing shared holographic fields. `holo://` is the scheme; the part that follows is the application‑level name of one such field:
+In HolographiX, `holo://...` is a **content naming scheme** used to derive a stable `content_id`.
+It is not a transport protocol.
+The scheme lets agents and tools refer to the same field identity independently of sockets, sessions, or endpoints.

 ```text
 holo://object